dapr/quickstarts/1.hello-world/README.md

 });
 ```

-Here we're exposing an endpoint that will receive and handle `neworder` messages.
+Here we're exposing an endpoint that will receive and handle `/v1.0/neworder` messages.
 We first log the incoming message, and then persist the order ID to our Redis store by posting a state array to the `/state/<state-store-name>` endpoint.

 Alternatively, we could have persisted our state by simply returning it with our response object: